 - assessing the appropriateness and efficiency of the processes for preparing financial statements, half-year financial reports and interim reports and the processes for internal and regulatory reporting concerning the financial position as well as the sufficiency and reliability of data used in these processes

-- regularly consulting the Chief Compliance Officer
+- regularly consulting the Chief Compliance Officer who is responsible for independent compliance

 - familiarising itself with audit reports issued by the authorities supervising OP Financial Group and with other reports, and by assessing any measures such reports require